Computational study of the mechanism of Bcl-2 apoptotic switch: Results

-We have found around 35\% from 1000 hybrid model parameter sets which yield sigmoidal response curve with corresponding relative amplification coefficient higher than 1.0 (see the scatter plot in Fig. 9).
-The values of the relative response coefficient mostly occurred below the 2.5, in around 90\% of all sets.
-As we reduced the hybrid model to the indirect model, none of the thousand sets yield sigmoidal response curve with relative amplification higher than 1.0, strongly opposing the suggestion, that the indirect model gives rise to ultrasensitive response.
-On the other hand, as we reduced the hybrid model to the direct model, we have obtained sigmoidal response curve with relative amplification coefficient higher that one in around 60\% of parameter sets.
-This shows that omitting the spontaneous activation of effectors, and their preventive inhibition makes response more model more sensitive.
+Around 35\% of the parameter sets (out of 3000 trials) yield ultrasensitive response (see the scatter plot in Fig. 8).
+Most of the utrasensitive responses (around 90\%) occurred within the moderate relative amplification coefficient (the values below 2.5).
+As we reduced the hybrid model set into the indirect one, none of the thousand trials yielded an ultrasensitive response.
+On the other hand, as we turned the hybrid model into the direct one, the fraction of sigmoidal response curves with ultrasensitive behavior raised to over 66\%.
+Such behavior shows that omitting the spontaneous activation of effectors improves the sensitivity of the response and points to the beneficial effect of inhibition of effector proenzymes.

-Frequency of occurrence of relative amplification coefficient higher then unity, is a measure of model's capability to preserve ultrasensitive stimulus-response dependence despite changing its internal parameters.
-Although ability to preserve ultrasensitive response is directly related to switching robustness, there is something else we would expect from the robust ultrasensitive switch.
-In fact, besides preserving ultrasensitivity of stimulus-response dependence, robust switch should be able to conserve the stimulus-response dependence itself.
-With respect to subsequent processes regulated by ultrasensitive switch, we consider, that proper functioning of such switch requires reaction mechanism that is able to conserve its stimulus-response characteristics despite small changes of its internal parameters.
-We hypothesized, that spontaneous activation of effectors, or the preventive inhibition of effectors may possibly strengthen this capability.
-To characterize the model's ability to preserve the stimulus-response dependence, we have measured the position of its inflection point.

-We took parameter sets, which yield relative amplification coefficient higher than one, and plotted the corresponding stimulus-response curves and stimulus-response slope dependencies (see Fig. 10).
-For each response dependence, we localized the inflection point at which response slope reaches its maximum.
-Then, we plotted statistical distribution of inflection point coordinates (Fig. 11).
-As can be seen from Fig. 11, for the direct model, there are two statistically significant peaks located around stimulus values $1.8\cdot10^{-3}$ and $9.5\cdot10^{-3}$.
-This indicates, that the interaction pattern of direct model is efficiently conserving stimulus coordinate of the inflection point in close proximity of these values.
-Hereby, stimulus coordinate of inflection point changes only a little as we change internal parameters of the direct model.
-We do not observe such conservation of stimulus coordinate in the case of the hybrid model (Fig. 11 - Hybrid model), showing that stimulus coordinate of inflection point varies proportionally to variation of internal parameters.

-The distributions of the response coordinate of the inflection point of both models show, that the inflection point occurs typically around 0.1 to 0.2 \% of the highest response reached.
-The response coordinate of the inflection point is strongly conserved in both hybrid/direct models.

-Taken together, we found that the direct model is, compared to the hybrid one, more robust with respect to ultrasensitivity, as well as regarding the switching threshold behavior of inflection point of its stimulus-response dependence.